Resources/Tools/Security Scanner

 How do I secure my OpenClaw instance?

-In February 2026, security researchers identified 341 malicious skills on ClawHub, OpenClaw's skill marketplace.
-These malicious skills can steal credentials, exfiltrate conversation data, inject malicious prompts, or execute unauthorized commands.
-Always review skill source code and permissions before installation, and restrict skills to least-privilege access.
+Snyk identified 1,467 malicious skills on ClawHub, OpenClaw's skill marketplace.
+91% of these combine prompt injection with traditional malware techniques to steal credentials, exfiltrate conversation data, inject malicious prompts, or execute unauthorized commands.
+Always review skill source code and permissions before installation, restrict skills to least-privilege access, and test in a sandbox environment first.

 What happened with the Moltbook breach?